 Before you ever start your project, you will want to draw out your plan – or at least think about it.
 Ask yourself these questions:

 - Will you use board AND battens or just battens?
-Traditionally board and batten is using flat boards on the whole surface of your walls to create a smooth surface and then adding vertical “battens” to achieve the effect.
+Traditionally board and batten is using flat boards on the whole surface of your walls to create a smooth surface and then adding vertical “batten board” to achieve the effect.
+The tradition way is best if you have textured walls.
 But if you have smooth walls like I do, then you can skip the boards and just to the top trim and vertical battens.
 It’s cheaper and easier if you can pull it off!

 - What color will you paint your board and batten?
 I used Simply White for the board and batten in my living room and Wythe Blue for the board and batten in the girls’ bathroom.
 Both colors are from Benjamin Moore.
 And I just get them color matched at Lowe’s.